 Click here to access the online application form.

-Applications for the Lieutenant Governor’s B.C.
-Journalism Fellowship will open in January of each year, with the deadline to apply at the end of February.
+Applications for the 2022 Lieutenant Governor’s B.C.
+Journalism Fellowship are no longer being accepted.
+The recipient will be announced soon, this spring.
+For 2023, applications will be accepted in January of 2023, with the deadline to apply at the end of February.
 Recipients will be announced in the spring.

 The jury for the Lieutenant Governor’s B.C.
 Journalism Fellowship comprises members of the Jack Webster Foundation’s board of directors, members of the Government House Foundation and members at large who are recognized leaders in their communities who have contributed to advancing the public interest.
 All decisions of the jury are final.